How to Change the World

 While you can probably volunteer for a cause on your college campus, there will also be plenty of public service opportunities in the surrounding community.
 Most colleges have a community outreach center that can help you.

-Saint Louis University's Center for Service and Community Engagement connects undergraduate students to volunteer opportunities in the St. Louis Public School District, Big Brothers Big Sisters, Habitat for Humanity and more sites around the city — including many nonprofit organizations within walking distance of campus.
+Saint Louis University's Center for Social Action connects undergraduate students to volunteer opportunities in the St. Louis Public School District, Big Brothers Big Sisters, Habitat for Humanity and more sites around the city — including many nonprofit organizations within walking distance of campus.

 Even though volunteering is not a requirement at Saint Louis University, most of your friends probably will anyway because of the culture of service at the University.
-About 85% of SLU students volunteer, which is three times the national average.
+About 80% of SLU students say they volunteered while enrolled, which is nearly three times the national average.

 Reasons to Volunteer in College